matiasilva/plotter/README.md

 # Plotter

-A simple Python program that plots pretty graphs for my lab reports.
+A collection of relevant `matplotlib` scripts that have in the past helped me plot pretty graphs for my lab reports.